-I watch kind of different things; I watch the regular news and also just lazy entertainment programmes and also I watch a lot of movies Part 1: 0.34 -- -------------- because I think you can also have a good time Part 4: 10.02 but ganarally this does not interfere with her but generally this does not interfere with her extended contributions.
+I watch kind of different things; I watch the regular news and also just lazy entertainment programmes and also I watch a lot of movies Part 1: 0.34 Occasionally there is a little hesitation e.g. because I think you can also have a good time Part 4: 10.02 but generally this does not interfere with her extended contributions.